 Controls function menu cursor.
 The function on which the cursor is located will blink.
 These keys will turn the display's backlight on/off when used with the conversion key.

 Changes negative to a positive and positive to a negative.
 A negative number will be denoted by a minus sign near the upper right hand corner of the number.
-For example, to input -17:
+1 exal 7 e, to +/- lt -17: